25 Unbeatable Things to Do in Saint Martin and St. Maarten

 It also happens to be a nude beach, so feel free to go for a full-body tan.

 Most people we saw were wearing swimsuits.
-But we did make out an older gray-haired couple in the distance, walking hand-in-hand along the sand, bare bums bouncing up and down.
+But we did make out an older gray-haired couple in the distance, walking hand-in-hand along the sand, bare bums glinting white.

 8) Dine in Grand Case

-The French side of St. Martin is renowned for its French restaurants.
-And nowhere is that more true than in Grand Case.
+The French side of St. Martin is renowned for its French restaurants (unsurprisingly!), and nowhere is that more deserved than in Grand Case.

 Before Hurricane Irma, a slew of legendary French bistros and other restaurants lined Grand Case Boulevard.
-Grand Case was known as the “gourmet capital of the Caribbean.”
+Grand Case was known as the “culinary capital of the Caribbean.”

 Today, it’s pretty well reclaimed that honor again.

-More than a dozen Grand Case restaurants have been refurbished and are now back in business.
+More than a dozen restaurants in Grand Case have been refurbished and are now back in business.
+Some of our favorite French spots?

-The top ones all serve an amuse bouche (like a glass of warm curried asparagus soup) to start and a shot of rum (like a banana vanilla-flavored rum) on the house to finish.
+The top ones all serve an amuse bouche to start (like a glass of warm curried asparagus soup) and a shot of rum on the house to finish (maybe a banana vanilla-flavored rum).

 We also loved getting our Italian on at Spiga, which serves up yummy home-made pasta.